titon/framework/readme.md

 ## Requirements ##

 Titon is built on [Hack](http://hacklang.com/) and requires [HHVM 3.3.0+](http://hhvm.com/).
-It also requires Composer and requires dependencies to be installed for testing.
+It also requires Composer and for dependencies to be installed for testing.

 ## Usage ##